INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Spain_Linking_Simplification.md

 B2) If we are using Service metadata file
 Everything would be the same as B1 but you will have to add in the <inspire_vs:ExtendedCapabilities> of the GetCapabilities response, the link to the Service dataset file.
-I haven't copied any of this in this approach because I think it is not necessary since the idea is that the extended capabilities section disappears and there will be no service metadata file anymore.
+I haven't copied any of this in this approach because I think it is not necessary.

 ### Examples of scenarios and metadata (XML encoded)